jfkonecn/oncokb/REFACTORING_SUMMARY.md

 ### 5. **Performance**

 -   **Batch operations**: All saves happen in batches instead of individual calls
+-   **Batch fetching**: Pre-fetch all needed data in Phase 2
 -   **Single transaction**: All changes are saved in one transaction
 -   **Reduced database round trips**: Fewer network calls to the database
 -   **Better memory management**: Objects are collected and saved together
+-   **Context-based lookups**: Use pre-fetched data instead of repeated database queries

 ### 6. **Testing**